Prepare for Arrival

 Eckerd College has partnered with GradGuard to provide students with their own personal property insurance while living in their home away from home.
 GradGuard provides students with insurance designed for them.

 As noted in your housing agreement, Eckerd College assumes no responsibility and provides no insurance or financial protection for your personal property.
-We strongly recommend that you get renters insurance coverage.
+You are required to provide proof of renters insurance coverage, whether through GradGuard or your own.

 Microfridge and Lofting Rentals